10.1. printf Format Strings

 This page is under construction.

-format string is a template for generating a string of text from variable parts.
+A printf format string is a template for generating a string of text from variable parts.
 It consists of a format specification containing literal elements and format specifiers (placeholders with formatting hints), and a list of expressions for each placeholder's value.

-format string as input and produces an output string from it, based on its implementation-dependent capabilities to compute the value of expressions and on context-dependent variables.
+A printf interpreter is a template engine that accepts a printf format string as input and produces an output string from it, based on its implementation-dependent capabilities to compute the value of expressions and on context-dependent variables.

-interpreter where the expressions are names of Plugin Configuration Parameters and AU attributes, optionally modified by a small number of processing functions.
+The LOCKSS software contains a printf interpreter where the expressions are names of Plugin Configuration Parameters and AU attributes, optionally modified by a small number of processing functions.

-Format String Format
+10.1.1. printf Format String Format

 For each format specifier in the format specification, the value of an expression is computed and substituted for the format specifier.
 The successive expressions correspond to the format specifiers in the order they appear in the format specification.